fnoorian/FHC_Timeseries_Error/README.md

 On Time Series Forecasting Error Measures for Finite Horizon Control
 ====================================================================

-The code contains implementation of the example from the paper:
+The code implements examples from the paper
 "On Time Series Forecasting Error Measures for Finite Horizon Control", by F. Noorian and P. H. W. Leong, submitted to IEEE Transactions on Control Systems Technology for review.

 ### Running the example
-If not installed, obtain and install R from http://www.r-project.org/ .
+If not installed, download and install R from <http://www.r-project.org/>.

-In the command prompt, type:
+To install package dependencies, in the R's command prompt, type:

+ > install.packages(c("xtable", "memoise", "Mcomp"))

+To run the main script:

  > source("main.R")

-The code will generate the latex tables and PDF images used in the paper.
+The code will generate the output values, latex tables and PDF images used in the paper.
-It will create an "Output" directory in the same folder to store its results.
+The results are stored in "Output" directory in the folder where the code is located.

-Although not required, we suggest installing memoise and xtable packages.

- > install.packages(c("xtable", "memoise"))

 ### Files
 - main.R: Runs all tests.